Ahmed-Gawesh/Webcam_Detect/README.md

-# Webcam_Detect
-Real-Time Object Detection with YOLOv12
+# Real-Time Object Detection with YOLOv12
 Overview
 This project implements real-time object detection using the YOLOv12 model with a webcam or video file as input.
 It detects objects from a predefined list of 80 classes (e.g., person, car, dog) and displays bounding boxes with class names and confidence scores on the video feed.
 Features